Vickers 6-ton

-The Vickers 6-ton tank or Vickers Mark E, also known as the "Six-tonner" was a British light tank designed as a private project at Vickers.
-It was not adopted by the British Army, but was picked up by many foreign armed forces.
-It was licensed by the Soviet Union as the T-26.
+The Vickers 6-ton tank or Vickers Mark E, also known as the "Six-tonner", was a British light tank designed in 1928 in a private project at Vickers.
+Though not adopted by the British Army, it was picked up by several other armed forces, and licensed by the Soviet Union as the T-26.
 It was also the direct predecessor of the Polish 7TP tank.

 History

 The first Mark E was built in 1928 by a design team that included the famed tank designers John Valentine Carden and Vivian Loyd.
 The hull was made of riveted steel plates, 1 in thick at the front and over most of the turrets, and about 3/4 in thick on the rear of the hull.
 The power was provided by an Armstrong Siddeley engine of 80–95 hp (depending on the version), which gave it a top speed of 22 mph on roads.

-The Horstmann suspension used two axles, each of which carried a two-wheel bogie to which a second set of bogies was connected with a leaf spring.
+Its suspension used two axles, each of which carried a two-wheel bogie to which a second set of bogies was connected with a leaf spring.
+It was patented by Carden in 1929 and apparently derived from a similar but simpler suspension on Light Tank Mk I which he patented a year earlier.
 Upward movement of either set of bogies would force the other down through the spring.
-This was considered to be a fairly good system and offered better than normal cross-country performance although it could not compare with the contemporary Christie suspension.
+This was considered to be a fairly good system for the time and offered better than normal cross-country performance although it could not compare with the contemporary Christie suspension.
 High strength steel tracks gave over 3000 mi of life which was considerably better than most designs of the era.

 The tank was built in two versions: